top of page

 Fortunately, we humans were trained at a young age to urinate in a socially acceptable location.

 There are good reasons for their confusion.
-To start with, many dogs are born inside.
-That is, not outside in nature.
+To start with, many dogs are born inside, not outside in nature.

 So where was the first place they relieved themselves?
 Inside.

 What did they pee on?
-When they were old enough to do it without Mom’s help, it’s likely they did it on some type of paper.
+When they were old enough to do it without Mom’s help, they likely did it on some type of paper.

-Then your cute little dog discovers the most high-quality pee pad they’ve ever seen in their little puppy life.
-Your carpet.
-Oh, so cushy to stand on, pee vanishes like magic and dries quickly enough to be ready for next time.
+Then your cute little dog discovers the most high-quality pee pad they’ve ever seen in their little puppy life: your carpet.
+Oh, it's so cushy to stand on.
+Pee vanishes like magic and dries quickly enough to be ready for next time.
 And there is so much carpet!

-But when the puppy shares this discovery with the new family, otherwise friendly humans turn into aggressive monsters.
-Your dog probably thinks “Why did they give us such wonderful pee pads – and then turn so…pissy?”
+But when the puppy shares this discovery with the new family, otherwise friendly humans become aggressive monsters.
+Your dog probably thinks, “Why did they give us such wonderful pee pads – and then turn so…pissy?”

 To avoid your anger, dogs quickly learn to pee on parts of the carpet that are harder for us to find.

-Now that we humans have created this problem, what can we do about it?
+Now that humans have created this problem, what can we do about it?

 Step one: Decide where you want your dog to pee and poop.